Stratford on Avon Railway: Stratford-upon-Avon and Midland Junction Railway

 The East and West Junction Railway was conceived to convey Northamptonshire iron ore to South Wales, but it never fully achieved that aim.
 It opened from Fenny Compton through to the GWR at Stratford-on-Avon on 1 July 1873.
 The company was desperately short of money during construction and after opening.
 It opened its own Stratford station in June 1875, but passenger traffic was suspended from 31 July 1877 until 22 March 1885.

 The Evesham, Redditch and Stratford-upon-Avon Junction Railway obtained an act of Parliament, the Evesham, Redditch and Stratford-upon-Avon Junction Railway Act 1873 (36 & 37 Vict. c. ccxlv), to build a line from Stratford-upon-Avon to Broom Junction on 5 August 1873.
 It opened its line on 2 June 1879 and was worked by the E&WJR.

 In 1908 the Stratford-upon-Avon and Midland Junction Railway was formed from amalgamation of the East and West Junction Railway, the Evesham, Redditch and Stratford-upon-Avon Junction Railway and the Stratford-upon-Avon, Towcester and Midland Junction Railway.
 The Broom Junction to Stratford-upon-Avon passenger service was withdrawn on 16 June 1947, followed by the passenger service east of Stratford on 7 April 1952.

+On 7 March 1960 the connection at Fenny Compton was remodelled to provide a facing connection in order to form a route for the running of 800-ton iron ore trains from Banbury to South Wales.
+A new east-to-south curve was installed at Stratford-upon-Avon for the service.
+This curve opened on 24 April 1960 and the mineral flow operated from on 12 June 1960.
+The line from Stratford to Broom Junction was closed the following day.
+This traffic continued to use the line until the sudden closure of the Stratford to Cheltenham line in late 1976 when a Toton to Severn Tunnel freight train derailed near Winchcombe.